Salta City Tour

 Apart from the fact that it’s the hub of daily life, with cafes, bars, and usually the old town hall and cathedral, everything you want to see in Salta radiates from here.

-• Campo Quijano: the gateway to the Andes, Campo Quijano developed in the 1920's as home to railway workers constructing the Tren a las Nubes or Train to the Clouds.
+- Campo Quijano: the gateway to the Andes, this town developed in the 1920's as home to railway workers constructing the Tren a las Nubes or Train to the Clouds.

 And for a truly gourmet experience, we recommend the award-winning El Baqueano on top of San Bernardo hill: the previous incarnation in Buenos Aires was listed among the top 50 Latin American eating places for nine years running.